 - Border Router: The Border Router acts as the entry point to the Mobility Black Network from the carrier network.
-The router is configured to only allow IPSec/IKE traffic with the carrier network.
+The router is configured to only allow IPsec/IKE traffic with the carrier network.
 The Border Router is required to perform Network Address Translation (NAT) unless the cellular carrier is able to statically or dynamically assign IP black addresses to Government User Equipment from a private Government address space, and such an address space will be isolated from any other IP address spaces used by the carrier.
-Threshold requirements for the Infrastructure found in Appendices A.7 and C.6 must be met for the system to process classified data as a National Security System.
-To assist the using agency's accrediting officials, test criteria for the Infrastructure are found in Appendix B.7. - Border Firewall/Router: The Border Firewall/Router supplements the Border Router in ensuring that only IPSec/IKE traffic is exchanged between the carrier network and the VPN Gateway.
-The Border Firewall/Router permits the exchange of non-IPSec/IKE traffic to and from the Mobility Black Core Switch Router for network management purposes.
-Threshold requirements for the Infrastructure found in Appendices A.7 and C.6 must be met for the system to process classified data as a National Security System.
-To assist the using agency's accrediting officials, test criteria for the Infrastructure are found in Appendix B.7. - Mobility Black Core Switch/Router: The Mobility Black Core Switch/Router provides access to Mobility Black Network support services, which are described in 5.2.3.
+Threshold requirements for the Infrastructure found in Appendix A.7 and functional requirements in Appendix C.6 must be met for the system to process classified data as a National Security System.
+To assist the using agency's accrediting officials, test criteria for the Infrastructure are found in Appendix B.7. - Border Firewall/Router: The Border Firewall/Router supplements the Border Router in ensuring that only IPsec/IKE traffic is exchanged between the carrier network and the VPN Gateway.
+The Border Firewall/Router permits the exchange of non-IPsec/IKE traffic to and from the Mobility Black Core Switch Router for network management purposes.
+Threshold requirements for the Infrastructure found in Appendix A.7 and functional requirements in Appendix C.6 must be met for the system to process classified data as a National Security System.
+To assist the using agency's accrediting officials, test criteria for the Infrastructure are found in Appendix B.7.

+Mobility Black Core Switch/Router: The Mobility Black Core Switch/Router provides access to Mobility Black Network support services, which are described in Section 5.2.3.